 - Reporting if parents are divorced or legally separated: In the past, the parent who completed the FAFSA was the parent with whom the student lived 51% of the time.
 Once this change is implemented, the parent who fills out the FAFSA will be the parent who financially supports the child the most.
 If the financial support is equal, then the household with the highest income must complete the FAFSA.

-This information is believed to be accurate but should not be used as specific investment or tax advice.
+This information is believed to be accurate at the time of publication but should not be used as specific investment or tax advice as opinions and legislation are subject to change.
 You should always consult your tax professional or other advisors before acting on the ideas presented here.

 The FAFSA Simplification Act (FSA) was presented to Congress as part of the Consolidated Appropriations Act and was signed into law in December 2020.
-Changes resulting from this act are coming to the FAFSA in phases.
-A few changes will be implemented this fall for 2023–24 school year packages.
-More significant changes will appear in the fall of 2023 to impact the 2024–25 school year.
+Changes resulting from this act are coming to the FAFSA in phases, beginning with the 2023-24 school year and continuing over the next few years.

-This information is believed to be accurate but should not be used as specific investment or tax advice.
+This information is believed to be accurate at the time of publication but should not be used as specific investment or tax advice as opinions and legislation are subject to change.
 You should always consult your tax professional or other advisors before acting on the ideas presented here.

 SEE ALSO: